Skip to content

 What stays out of scope

-The safest first pilot is honest about what Synlecto is, and what it is not.
+A controlled first pilot is explicit about what Synlecto is, and what it is not.

 • No replacement claim for Panopto, the VLE, lecturers, official course material, or formal accommodations.